 Understanding your intranet’s purpose

-Before we get into the specifics of which questions you want to ask on your survey, you need to first identify your intranet’s purpose.
-This may seem obvious, but it is often overlooked.
 Your intranet’s purpose can help raise the project above departmental politics and provides guidance on priorities.
 It should also link to your company’s missions, vision, values, and strategy.

 The intranet purpose statement should clarify your intranet’s core goals, for which you want to measure impact.
 To do that you can align the survey questions with the intranet purpose statement.

-These, or whatever elements make up your intranet’s purpose, are the factors the intranet satisfaction survey should aim to measure and should be at the core of the survey questions.
+Whatever elements make up your intranet’s purpose, are the factors the intranet satisfaction survey should aim to measure and should be at the core of the survey questions.

 Remember that the survey aims to measure how employees feel about the intranet.
 You don't need feedback on every feature of the intranet, but rather on its general impact.
 Use questions that link to the intranet's value proposition while keeping the survey short to respect colleagues' schedules.